Fiooodooor/HLK-LD245X/README.md

 ## License

-This library is distributed under the MIT License.
+This project is licensed under the **BSD 3-Clause** License.
 See the [LICENSE](LICENSE) file for details.

 ## Credits

-- Original implementation by Fiooodooor.
+* Original library implementation by *Fiooodooor*.
-- Based on Hi-Link LD245X sensor documentation.
+* Based on the official Hi-Link LD2450 / LD2451 sensor documentation and protocol.
+* Thanks to the open-source Arduino and PlatformIO communities for examples and tooling support.

 ---

 *Library compliant with Arduino Library Manager requirements: Valid ZIP structure, examples, proper keywords in `library.properties`, and no external dependencies.*